How Long Do Eyeshadow Palettes Last?

 Avoid Moist Environments

-Mold in eyeshadow is usually caused by humid and moist environments.
-So, if you normally keep your eyeshadow under the sink, where it can sometimes get wet and warm, you might want to re-think this.
+So, if you usually keep your eyeshadow under the sink, where it can sometimes get wet and warm, you might want to rethink this.

-In fact, anywhere in your bathroom is probably not a great place to store your eyeshadow, especially if you don’t have very good ventilation.
+In fact, anywhere in your bathroom is probably not a great place to store your eyeshadow, especially if you don’t have excellent ventilation.

-For more ideas on storing eyeshadow palettes, take a look at this video from MissAlinaMina on YouTube.
+For more ideas on storing eyeshadow palettes, check out this video from MissAlinaMina on YouTube.

 Alcohol